alesbolka/nodedemo/README.md

 # Demo NodeJS project

-Developed for the purpose of a job interview, a relatively simple task: Create an authentication API service in node that allows a user to register, log in and view their profile.
-A DB implementation is not required, so it is implemented through a simple DB interface mockup.
+Developed for the purpose of a job interview, a relatively simple task:

-The task also asked for details on the choices made when building the app.
-Those decisions will be described in this readme.
+* A user can create a profile
+* A user can log in with an existing profile
+* A user may view their profile, but only as long as they are logged in
+* A user may log out
+* Backend should use NodeJS to implement an API interface and should implement REST practices
+* There is no need to use an actual database

 ## Backend